itz-me-zappex/flux/README.md

-## flux
+## flux (FLawless User eXperience)
-Advanced daemon for X11 desktops and window managers, designed to automatically limit FPS/CPU usage of unfocused windows and run commands on focus and unfocus events.
-Written in Bash and partially in C.
+An advanced automation daemon for X11 desktops and window managers.
+Designed to limit FPS/CPU usage and run commands on window focus and unfocus events.
+Provides gaming-oriented features.
+Written mostly in Bash and partially in C.

 ## Navigation
 - [Known issues](#known-issues)